 What about clothing?
 I know this sounds petty but depending on family size, everyone needs funeral clothing.
 Some families have different standards than what you have so find out.
 New clothes?
 Thrift store clothing?

-Clean up the family’s yard or wherever will be receiving guests.
+Clean up the family’s yard or wherever they will be receiving guests.

 Plant flowers or have something nice in the front yard to show signs of life in the home.